sanjdhar/serverless-addendum/README.md

 # Serverless Addendum

 This is an addendum to the [AWS Serverless Workshops](https://github.com/aws-samples/aws-serverless-workshops).
-Minor updates added to test

 ## DevOps updates